mohamedfayez-7/Automating-a-Multi-Tier-Application-on-Linux-with-Ansible/README.md

 ### 3. Network Configuration & Load Balancing
 - Automate firewall rules, IP tables, and networking configurations between the nodes.
-- Optionally, use HAProxy or Nginx as a load balancer.

 ### 4. Centralized Monitoring and Logging
 - Set up a monitoring tool like Prometheus or Nagios on the master node to monitor node1 and node2.